amritkrishan/amritkrishan.github.io/about.md

 permalink: /about/
 ---

-Amrit Krishan - Quality Engineer III
+Amrit Krishan - Software Engineer III

 ### More Information